MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 	}
 ```

-This code follows the same pattern as with creating the resource group.
+This code follows the same pattern as creating the resource group.
 A new client is created, given the ability to authenticate with Azure, and then a method is called.
 The method even has the same name (`CreateOrUpdate`) as the corresponding method for resource groups.
-This pattern is seen again and again in the SDK.
+This pattern is seen throughout the SDK.
 Methods that perform similar work normally have the same name.

-The biggest difference comes in the return value of the `deploymentsClient.CreateOrUpdate()` method.
-This value is a `Future` object, which follows the
+The biggest difference comes in the return value of the `deploymentsClient.CreateOrUpdate` method.
+This value is of the [Future](https://godoc.org/github.com/Azure/go-autorest/autorest/azure#Future) type, which follows the
 [future design pattern](https://en.wikipedia.org/wiki/Futures_and_promises).
-Futures represent a long-running operation in Azure that you may want to
+Futures represent a long-running operation in Azure that you can poll, cancel, or block on their completion.
-occasionally poll while performing other work.

 ```go
         //...